 You probably noticed there are not many airlines you know on this list, like American, Delta or United.
 You’re right.
 Now, that’s not to say there isn’t value to be had with some of these partners; you just really need to know what you are doing to book the flights you want and get a good return.
 Here are some examples of how you can book flights in the U.S. with the available transfer partners:

 - United Airlines flights can be booked with Singapore miles

-- Delta Airlines flights can be booked with Flying Blue miles
+- Delta Airlines flights can be booked with Flying Blue or Virgin Atlantic miles

 If you don’t want to learn about all the ways to transfer points, you could always use your ThankYou points to book travel (flights, hotels, rental cars, cruises and activities) through the ThankYou Rewards portal.
 You’ll get 1.25 cents of value for each ThankYou point when using this method and I just did this to book a hotel room.
 It’s better than the other options available like getting gift cards, redeeming for merchandise or concert tickets.
 If you are looking for an extensive list of how to use your ThankYou points, here is a list of the 35 best ways to use your points.